How to Make Sweet Noodle Kugel

 Sweet dairy noodle kugel is a quintessential Jewish-American comfort food, and many families often have their own beloved recipe.

 It is perhaps one of the simplest kinds of kugels to make, with egg noodles, cheese, butter, eggs and fruit or vanilla for seasoning.
-But despite its simple production, it packs a creamy, comforting punch.
+You can choose to top it with a couple of cups of cornflakes to give it a bit of crunch.
+Despite its simple production, it packs a creamy, comforting punch.
 Serve it for Shavuot, for Shabbat, for the annual Yom Kippur break-the-fast or just because.

 Wondering a little more about different kinds of kugel?
-Read all about “What Is Kugel?”
-And check out one of our favorite recipes for sweet dairy noodle kugel below, as well as our short how-to video above to take all the guess work out of making this delicious dish.
+We don’t blame you.
+Noodle (aka lokshen) kugel has a long, tangled history dating back to the 1500s; read more about it here.
+And check out one of our favorite recipe for sweet dairy noodle kugel below, as well as our short how-to video above to take all the guess work out of making this delicious dish.

 Print